Nonannet/copapy/README.md

 ```

 ### Inverse kinematics
-An other example using autograd in copapy.
+An other example using autograd in Copapy.
 Here for for implementing
 gradient descent to solve a reverse kinematic problem for
 a two joint 2D arm: